 Only children who complete weekly goals totaling the 25 miles necessary will be issued a race number to take part in the Kids Run Miami Final Mile at the Miami Marathon & Half Marathon on January 28, 2018.

 Teachers who participate and get involved will directly influence student participation.
 The Kids Run Miami program would also like to encourage the teachers to take part in the Miami Marathon & Half Marathon as well as the Tropical 5K.
 Teachers are entitled to a free entry into any of these events.
-You may contact Samantha Bailey, the program coordinator, for entry information at 305-278-8668.
+You may contact Samantha Bailey, the program director, for entry information at 305-278-8668.

 Visual encouragement and tools

 The Kids Run Miami program will provide the following to all participating schools:

 Monday – Friday